blowdart/AspNetAuthorizationWorkshop/README.md

 A User repository has been provided for you and is injected into the `Account` controller.
 You should use the `ValidateLogin()` function to first check if the login is correct, then retrieve a suitable user principal using the `Get()` method.

-The cookie authentication middleware is already configured, the instance name is available from the `Constants.MiddlewareScheme` field.
+The cookie authentication middleware is already configured, the scheme name is available from the `Constants.MiddlewareScheme` field.

 Change the site to include the following functionality

 1. Change the `AccountController` `Login` action to create a cookie for the user logging in using the already configured cookie middleware.
 2. Make the entire site require a login, excluding the `Login` action in the `AccountController`.
-3. Make the `Edit` action in the `HomeController` only available to Administrators for any company.
+3. Make the `Edit` action in the `HomeController` only available to logged in Administrators for any company.
 4. Make the Edit functionality only available to Administrators for the company that has issued the album.
-5. Change the `Index` action in the `HomeController` so it only lists albums from the company the current user belongs to and the edit link is only shown for administrators.
+5. Change the `Index` action in the `HomeController` so it only lists all albums and but the edit link is only shown for administrators for the company that issued the album.

-A sample solution is containing in the `Exercises - Suggest Solution` folder.
+A sample solution is containing in the `Workshop_Suggested_Solution` folder.